CLINDA-AAU/ccostr/README.md

 # ccostr

-ccostr is an R package to calculate estimates of mean total cost in censored cost data, ie. in situations where data is not fully observed within the study period.
+ccostr is an R package to calculate estimates of mean total cost with censored cost data, ie. in situations where data is not fully observed within the study period.